Signs and symptoms of oxycodone addiction

 Physical symptoms of oxycodone addiction can also be present, which are the result of use and withdrawal, such as:

-Something to remembered is that oxycodone addiction symptoms manifest as a result of chemical dependency and psychological processes.
+Something to remember is that oxycodone addiction symptoms manifest because of chemical dependency and psychological processes.
 Once the physical addiction is disrupted, the mental symptoms need to be addressed.
 Behavioral therapy is a commonly used treatment, as many addicts have underlying emotional issues that require attention.
 Help can be sought from clinics and even local practitioners, who can provide referrals.

 Pharmaceutical treatments can be used to stop the effects of oxycodone, such as opiate blockers.
-Otherwise, lowering the dosage of oxycodone over time helps ease withdrawal symptoms.
+This type of opioid addiction can be treated with medicines like buprenorphine and methadone, both of which address cravings.
 Buprenorphine and naloxone are also prescribed to address oxycodone withdrawal and dependency.

-Finally, there are a range of addiction treatments modalities out there, including inpatient and outpatient options.
-Outpatient oxycodone addicts visit a clinic but go home afterwards, whereas inpatients will stay for a period of time – this option is typically for those with stronger oxycodone addictions, or who can benefit from avoiding temptation at home.
+Finally, there is a range of addiction treatments modalities out there based in psychotherapy.
+These behavioral treatments are listed in the National Registry of Evidence Based Programs and Practices and include inpatient and outpatient options.
+Usually, you can either visit a clinic but go home afterwards, or stay for a period of time to receive treatment in a residential setting.
+This option is typically for those with stronger oxycodone addictions, or who can benefit from avoiding temptation at home.

-Have any questions or comments regarding the signs and symptoms of oxycodone addiction?
-Please leave a comment below and we will respond to you personally as quickly as we can.
+If you have any questions or comments regarding the signs and symptoms of oxycodone addiction, please leave a comment below.
+We will respond to you personally!

 Photo credit: Noukka Signe